Jim Zorn: NFL assistant coach (1997–2007, 2010–2012)

-NFL head coach (2008–09)
+NFL head coach (2008–2009)

 After Washington Redskins head coach Joe Gibbs retired in January 2008, owner Daniel Snyder hired Zorn as the team's new offensive coordinator.
+Two weeks after being hired, he was promoted as the team's head coach.
 In a surprise move, Snyder made him the Redskins' new head coach, on February 10, 2008, having never served as a coordinator at the pro level.
 He was the fourth head coach hired by Snyder since he bought the team in 1999.
 Zorn earned his first professional coaching victory with a 29–24 win over the New Orleans Saints in week 2 of the 2008 NFL season.
 In week 4 of the 2008 season, Zorn became the only Redskins head coach to win his first game at Texas Stadium against the rival Dallas Cowboys (2008 was the Cowboys' last year at their stadium in Irving, Texas, which opened in October 1971.
 The Cowboys moved to Cowboys Stadium for the 2009 season.
 George Allen won his first game vs. the Cowboys in Dallas as Redskins' coach in 1971, but that game was played at the Cotton Bowl.).

 Zorn complemented the Redskins’ bruising running attack with his version of the West Coast Offense, a combination that helped the Redskins finish eighth in the NFL in rushing yards per game (130.9).
 Zorn started his tenure with the Redskins by leading the team to a 6–2 record for the first half of the season, but subsequently finished the season going 2–6 with an overall 8–8 record.
 However Zorn's new offense produced four starters who earned Pro Bowl honors.
 Running back Clinton Portis, finished fourth in the NFL in rushing yards (1,487).
 Tight end Chris Cooley earned his second consecutive Pro Bowl appearance and led the team with a career-high 83 receptions for 849 yards.
 Offensive Tackle Chris Samuels earned his sixth Pro Bowl appearance—marking the third-most in franchise history, while fullback Mike Sellers earned his first Pro Bowl selection in his eighth NFL season.

 Six games into the 2009 season, with a record of two wins and four losses, the Washington Redskins relieved Zorn of offensive play calling duties, assigning them to assistant coach Sherman Lewis following the Redskins' loss to the Kansas City Chiefs on October 18.

 In the early morning of January 4, 2010, it was reported that Zorn had been fired after the final game of the regular season, a loss to the San Diego Chargers.
 He failed to make the playoffs in either of his seasons as head coach of the Redskins.
 He was replaced by former Broncos coach Mike Shanahan.
 Jim Zorn has since given a series of interviews with the local Washington, D.C. networks in which he expressed disappointment in the handling of his dismissal.